-Note: As we execute consolidated group management, the term "HOYA" herein refers to "HOYA Group" in reference to its history, activities, operating results, etc. In particular, statements concerning HOYA on a nonconsolidated basis are written in the form of "HOYA Corporation" or "HOYA Corp."
+Note: The term "HOYA" herein refers to "HOYA Group" in reference to its history, activities, operating results, etc. In particular, statements concerning HOYA on a non-consolidated basis are written in the form of "HOYA Corporation" or "HOYA Corp."

-Security Code: 7741 May 31, 2016
+Security Code: 7741 May 31, 2017

-Notice of the 78th Ordinary General Meeting of Shareholders
+Notice of the 79th Ordinary General Meeting of Shareholders